relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ### Data Batch Retry and Error Resolution Workflow

-By default, Data Batches that fail to import will be automatically retried up to 3 times.
-This automatic retry is not a full retry, but rather a retry of Importing the load file using Relativity Integration Points.
-Data Batches that fail all retries will set `Has Errors` to true, populate the `Error Details` field with the details of the specific error encountered, and be given a status of `CompletedWithErrors`.
+By default, Data Batches that fail will be automatically retried up to 3 times, where the 3 retries are attempted after 1 hour, 3 hours, and 6 hours, respectively.
+When preparing to retry, the status of the Data Batch is marked as `PendingRetry`.
+The retry count and the last time it was retried can be viewed on the layout as well.
+This automatic retry is a full retry, starting from the `RetrievedFromSource` status.
+Data Batches that fail all the configured retries will set `Has Errors` to true, populate the `Error Details` field with the details of the specific error encountered, and be given a status of `CompletedWithErrors`.

 > **NOTE:** If a Data Batch completes successfully but has errors at the document level (for example, if a document is password protected and the correct password was not found in the Password Bank of the Data Source), the Data Batch will be marked `CompletedWithDocumentLevelErrors` and there will not be an automatic retry